 ■ Progressive Organizations Hiring: The Fund for the Public Interest (aka “the Fund”) works with organizations such as Environment America and US PIRG.
 They are hiring part time and full time campaign staff to work on campaigns for clean water, and to end subsidies to corporate farms.
 For more information, contact Natalie Townsend at <firstname.lastname@example.org> or 612-331-3315.

 ■ Looking for tutors for Minnesota Reading and Math Corps: We are now looking for both full-time and part-time literacy and math tutors for Twin Cities area schools for the 2015-16 school year.
-As you know, the Minnesota Reading Corps and Math Corps is an AmeriCorps program that trains and places tutors in schools throughout Minnesota.
+The Minnesota Reading Corps and Math Corps is an AmeriCorps program that trains and places tutors in schools throughout Minnesota.
 Tutors earn: Bi-weekly stipend of $544 (full time; half that for half time) $5,645 education award for college tuition or student loan payments (full time; half that for half time).
 For more information, contact Miriam Queensen at <firstname.lastname@example.org>.

 ■ Interested in teaching abroad?
 Each year, Augsburg’s URGO office works with students applying to the Fulbright English Teaching Assistantship program.
 This grant pays individuals a salary to live abroad for a year to serve as an English Teaching Assistant in schools or universities.
 There are Fulbright grants in hundreds of countries, and applicants can chose which country they would like to apply to based on location and grade-level placement preferences.
 For more information, contact Kirsten O’Brien at: <email@example.com>.